 A copy must be sent to the customer/occupier within 20 business days of registering the work.

 Who needs a copy of the form?

-You must provide a copy of the form to the occupier of the premises or any other person who asked the relevant person to carry out the work within 20 business days after the notifiable work is finished for example when an invoice is issued as a progress payment for a stage of the work.
+You must provide a copy of the form to the occupier of the premises or any other person who asked the relevant person to carry out the work within 20 business days after the notifiable work is finished.
+This includes when an invoice is issued for a progress payment for a stage of work involving notifiable work.

 What happens if I don't register the notifiable work?